B. Vittalacharya: Biography

 He participated in the Quit India Movement against the British Government along with some friends.
 He was imprisoned.
 After release from the Jail, he handed over his hotel business to his younger brother.
 He established One Touring Cinema in Hassan District along with his friend Sri D. Shankar Singh and others.

 He was the executive partner running the Touring Talkies on a daily basis.
 He multiplied the single Touring Talkies into four units.
 He used to watch each and every film they screened and learnt film making techniques practically.
 In 1944, he married Jayalakshmi Acharya, the third daughter of Sri.
 U. Ramadasa Acharya of K. R. Pete.

 With the same friends and Shankar Singh, they moved to Mysore and formed a film production company under the banner of Mahatma Pictures.
 They produced 18 Kannada pictures from 1944 to 1953, among them very successful ones like Naga Kanya, Jagan Mohini, and Srinivasa Kalyana.
-During that period, one by one the partners parted company and finally only D.Shankar Singh and Vittala Acharya remained.
-Some of the films were directed by others, some by D.Shankar Singh and some by Vittala Acharya.
+During that period, one by one the partners parted company and finally only D. Shankar Singh and Vittalacharya remained.
+Some of the films were directed by others, some by D. Shankar Singh and some by Vittalacharya.

-In 1953, he parted ways with D.Shankar Singh, and formed his own company under the banner Vittal Productions and produced and directed his first film, Rajya Lakshmi.
-In 1954, he produced and directed Kanyadhanam, a revolutionary film for that time.
+In 1953, he parted ways with D. Shankar Singh, and formed his own company under the banner Vittal Productions and produced and directed his first film, Rajya Lakshmi.
+In 1954, he produced and directed Kanyadhanam, a revolutionary Kannada film for that time.
 Wishing to remake the same in Telugu, he moved to Madras and settled there till his death.
-After making two more Kannada movies, he concentrated on producing and directing only Telugu and Tamil movies.
-He directed movies for other producers also.